 The city of Jesolo, Italy – Venice’s neighboring city – asked me to devise a design strategy for reusing urban materials to transform their public spaces to meet a number of the city’s goals.

 Working directly with the city and its municipal work crews, I created a design strategy that uses the city’s existing stock of urban material and infrastructure as raw material for a new generation of public design in the city.
 Traffic lights, street poles, barriers, bollards, paving stones, and all urban ephemera in-between – all the physical urban components that have been removed from the city in the past year, and functional material that is in store for future use now becomes design source material.

-Aided by a team of designers from Central Saint Martin’s College of Art & Design in London and a selection of Italian designers and architects, we set out to transform some of the more overlooked and unloved areas of the city into destinations of wonder and enjoyment.
+Aided by a team of designers from Central Saint Martin’s College of Art & Design in London and a selection of Italian designers and architects, we set out to transform some of the more overlooked and unloved areas of the city into destinations of wonder and enjoyment by reusing urban materials.

 With its mile-long beach, Jesolo is unique in that disused umbrellas are an abundant and often discarded material in the city.
 So what if we took the discarded umbrellas and re-imagined them as public seating:

 The transformation of how a space can be used with a few discarded umbrellas can be exceptional just by reusing urban materials: